pivorodrigues/devopstips/acsa.md

     - Dashboards: Creates awesome dashboards to see what is happening with your AWS environment.

-    - Alarms - Allows you to set Alarmes that notify you when particular thresholds are hit.
+    - Alarms - Allows you to set Alarms that notify you when particular thresholds are hit.

-    - Events - Cloudwatch, Events helps you to respond to state changes in your AWS recourses.
+    - Events - Cloudwatch events helps you to respond to state changes in your AWS recourses.

-    - Logs - Cloudwatch Logs helps you to aggregate, monitor, and store logs.
+    - Logs - Cloudwatch logs helps you to aggregate, monitor and store logs.

 - CloudWatch monitors performance.